-The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the Notes between itself and the Trustee, to be dated as of May , 2013, the indenture, together with the supplemental indenture for the Notes, being the "Indenture."
+The Company will issue the Notes under an indenture dated as of February 5, 2001 between itself and U.S. Bank National Association, as trustee, or the "Trustee," and a supplemental indenture with respect to the Notes between itself and the Trustee, to be dated as of March 29, 2016, the indenture, together with the supplemental indenture for the Notes, being the "Indenture."
 The following is a summary of the material provisions of the Indenture and the Notes.
-It does not include all of the provisions of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
+It does not include all of the provisions of the Indenture and the Notes.
+The following description of the particular terms of the Indenture and the Notes supplements the description in the accompanying prospectus of the general terms and provisions of our debt securities.
 To the extent that the following description of the Notes is inconsistent with the general description in the accompanying prospectus, the following description replaces and supersedes the description in the accompanying prospectus.
 We urge you to read the Indenture because it defines your rights.
-The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939, as amended, or the "TIA."
-The Trustee will make a copy of the Indenture and the Notes available to you upon request.
+The terms of the Notes include those stated in the Indenture and the Notes available to you upon request.
 You can find definitions of certain capitalized terms used in this description under "-Certain Definitions."
-For purposes of this section, references to the "Company," "we" or "our" include only iStar Financial Inc. and not its subsidiaries.
+For purposes of this section, references to the "Company," "we" or "our" include only iStar Inc. and not its subsidiaries.

-The Notes are initially limited to an aggregate principal amount of \$250 million.
+The Notes are initially limited to an aggregate principal amount of \$275.0 million.
 We may issue an unlimited principal amount of additional notes under the Indenture having identical terms and conditions as the Notes, or the "Additional Notes;" provided that if any Additional Notes are not fungible with the Notes for U.S. federal income tax purposes, such Additional Notes will be issued as a separate series under the Indenture and will have a separate CUSIP number from the Notes.
 We will only be permitted to issue Additional Notes in compliance with the terms of the Indenture, including the covenant restricting the incurrence of Indebtedness (as described below under "-Certain Covenants-Limitation on Incurrence of Additional Indebtedness").
 The Notes and any Additional Notes subsequently issued under the Indenture will be treated as a single class for all purposes under the Indenture, including with respect to waivers and amendments.
 Unless the context otherwise requires, in this "Description of the Notes," references to the "Notes" include any Additional Notes.

 The Company will issue the Notes in fully registered form in denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
 The Trustee will initially act as paying agent and registrar for the Notes.
 The Notes may be presented for registration or transfer and exchange at the offices of the registrar.
 The Company may change any paying agent and registrar without notice to holders of the Notes, or the "Holders."
-The Company will pay principal (and premium, if any) on the Notes at the Trustee's corporate office in New York, New York.
-At the Company's option, interest may be paid at the Trustee's corporate trust office or by check mailed to the registered address of the Holders.
+The Company will pay principal (and premium, if any) on any certificated Notes at the Trustee's corporate office in New York, New York.
+At the Company's option, interest on any certificated Notes may be paid at the Trustee's corporate trust office or by check mailed to the registered address of the Holders.
+The Company will pay the principal, premium, if any, and interest on, Notes in global form registered in the name of, or held by, The Depository Trust Company ("DTC") or its nominee in immediately available funds to DTC or its nominee, as the case may be, as registered Holder of such global note.